celo-org/celo-monorepo/packages/docs/community/release-process/smart-contracts.md

     <td>
       <ol>
         <li>Confirm all contracts working as intended on Alfajores.</li>
-        <li>Confirm audit is complete and make the release notes contains a link to it.</li>
+        <li>Confirm audit is complete and make the release notes and forum post contain a link to it.</li>
         <li>On Tuesday: Run the <a href="https://docs.celo.org/community/release-process/smart-contracts#build-process">smart contract release script</a> in order to to deploy the contracts to Mainnet as well as submit a governance proposal.</li>
         <li>Tag the commit that is being proposed with <code>celo-core-contracts-v${N}.mainnet</code></li>
         <li>Update the corresponding governance proposal with the updated on-chain <code>PROPOSAL_ID</code> and mark CGP status as "PROPOSED".</li>